mrhery/H-Xamarin-Forms-Simple-Hybrid-Engine/README.md

  I made a few test on Cordova, simply extracting the `.apk` file, I can access the `www` folder with the whole assets includes other files like local certificates and others.
 So I think, why not put the `www` folder inside a renderer project like Xamarin.Forms, so here it is, XFHybrid.
 I tried run few test (this XFHybrid), the app quite big and a bit slow on start up, but I tried to reverse engineer the app, and I can't find the `www`.
 Why?
 Because the `www` is treated as Embedded Recource which is it already inside the compiled code.

  # The Cons
-As all Xamarin developer knows that Xamarin.Form is slow on startup and the `apk` file generate is like 3 times bigger than normal.
+All Xamarin developer knows that Xamarin.Form is slow on startup and the `apk` file generate is like 3 times bigger than normal.
 I ran this empty project with bootstrap css, jquery, popper and single html file, it reaches 40mb!
 And it took around 5-10 second to startup.

 # What inside it?
 Inside the `Solution Explorer`, there you will see the the Xamarin.Forms project named `HXFSimpleHybrid` and inside it you will find several folders as below: